 COVID-19 Testing at OHIO

-Our wastewater surveillance testing effort is part of a grant project administered by the Ohio Water Resources Center and awarded on campus to Guy Riefler, civil engineering chair and professor, and Karen Coschigano, biomedical sciences associate professor.
-Because wastewater surveillance testing can detect remnants of the COVID-19 virus before individuals have symptoms, this testing will be part of an early warning system to detect outbreaks in residence halls.
+OHIO’s wastewater surveillance testing effort is part of a grant project administered by the Ohio Water Resources Center and awarded on campus to Guy Riefler, civil engineering chair and professor, and Karen Coschigano, biomedical sciences associate professor.
+Because wastewater surveillance testing can detect remnants of the COVID-19 virus before individuals have symptoms, this testing is part of an early warning system to detect outbreaks in residence halls.